-Home » Which Overseas Players Are Playing for Durham (2025 List)
+Home » Which Overseas Players Are Playing for Durham (2025)

 Written By: Ben Crawley

-Durham cricket team has made some very smart moves for the 2025 season.
-They have signed six top overseas players from three different countries.
-The team has picked players from South Africa, Australia, and New Zealand to join their squad.
+The Durham cricket team has made some very smart moves for the 2025 season, signing six top overseas players from three different countries.
+The new additions come from South Africa, Australia, and New Zealand, bringing a perfect mix of batting power, pace, and T20 skill to the squad.

 Durham Overseas Players List 2025